Interested in scholarships and fellowships? There's one just for you.

 Davis Projects for Peace is an initiative for all students at the Davis United World College Scholars Program partner schools to design their own grassroots projects - anywhere in the world - which promote peace and address the root causes of conflict among parties.
 We encourage applicants to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers which cause conflict, and finding solutions for resolving conflict and maintaining peace.
 Through a competition on over 90 campuses, projects will be selected for funding at $10,000 each.

-For more information or to apply, please contact Lina Calderon-Morin, Assistant Director of Student and Community Engagement.
+For more information or to apply, please contact Susan Young, Director of the Office for Religious and Spiritual Life

 Donald A. Strauss Scholarship Foundation

 The Strauss Scholarship Foundation aims to empower students to carry out their vision for social change in the public arena.
 No fewer than ten and no more than fifteen $15,000 scholarships are awarded annually, to fund student-designed and implemented public service projects.
 The scholarship is given to sophomores and juniors, with a high GPA and the desire "to make a difference" in local, regional, national, or international communities.
 Student must apply through Oxy in order to be considered for by Strauss Foundation.